-While the program officially begins in early-mid August, students are encouraged to move to Portland 4-5 weeks in advance (end of June or beginning of July).
+While the program officially begins in early-mid August, students are encouraged to move to Portland four to five weeks in advance (end of June or beginning of July).
 This will allow time for the student to complete matriculation requirements, and to become familiar with Portland and the surrounding area, prior to the start of supervised practice rotations.
 Students placed in Medford will be notified before May 15th so they may make plans to move to Southern Oregon.
-Below are some housing resources:
+Below are housing resources:

 Per OHSU policy, a criminal background check is required for all entering students.

 All students must complete an initial 10-panel drug screening in accordance with OHSU Policy No. 02-01-003, Student Drug and Alcohol Testing.
 Students will complete the test during a two-week window of time immediately preceding the start of summer term.
 All students may be tested "for cause" as needed.
 "For cause" testing includes alcohol and/or drug tests.
 The cost of the drug test is included in the student fees.

 All entering students must complete the ServSafe Food Safety Program for managers prior to enrollment.
 NOTE: Students who complete the online program must take a proctored exam to complete their certification.
 Visit ServSafe for more information.

 The program requires that students maintain a student membership with the Academy of Nutrition and Dietetics for the duration of their enrollment.

 - HIPAA (Health Insurance Portability and Accountability Act of 1996)

 - Emergency Management

 - General Safety